find your perfect postgrad program

 Summary

-At Chester you will learn directly from leaders in the field of animal behavioural research.
-Regular research seminars and approachable, supportive staff make our department a friendly, welcoming community to students from a range of backgrounds.
+At Chester, you will learn directly from leaders in the field of animal behavioural research.
+Our School is a friendly, welcoming community, where students from a range of backgrounds will experience thought-provoking research seminars and approachable, supportive staff.
 From hormone assays to genetic analysis, we have the facilities you will need to develop key laboratory skills.
-Chester is well placed to enable you to hone your field-based skills: nature reserves, zoos and national parks are easily accessible.
+Chester is also well placed to enable you to hone your field-based skills as nature reserves, zoos, and national parks are closely located.

-Various long-term departmental research projects, both in the UK and abroad, allow a diverse range of dissertation opportunities and your participation in ground-breaking research.
-Our teaching team also has strong links to industry and your dissertation project could provide you with valuable networking opportunities and experience in a specialist field such as wildlife monitoring or animal management.
-We have close links with zoos, aquaria, charities and NGOs – invaluable for helping you on your future career path.
+You can expect a diverse range of dissertation opportunities and the chance to directly participate in ground-breaking research as you get involved with long-term research projects led by our staff, both in the UK and abroad.
+Our teaching team has strong links to industry, and your dissertation project could provide you with valuable networking opportunities, such as experience in a specialist fields like wildlife monitoring or animal management.
+We have close links with zoos, aquaria, charities, and NGOs.
+These connections will be invaluable for you to take advantage of as you start your future career path.

 MSc